YoussefHaddad05/Web-Development-ASU-Course/Lab6_UdemyClone/README.md

-# Udemy-Style Learning Platform (React)
+⚡ #Udemy-Style Learning Platform (React)#

-A modern, clean, Udemy-inspired frontend built with **React**.
+A clean and modern Udemy-inspired frontend built with React.
-Includes hero sections, skill cards, course carousels, company logos, tab navigation, and reusable components.

-This project can be used as:
-- A portfolio project
-- A UI template
-- A landing page for an e-learning product
-- A React components library

----

-## 🚀 Features

-### ✅ Hero / Bblack Section
-A clean promotional section with:
-- Big title & subtitle
+Includes a hero section, skill cards, a course carousel, and a trusted-companies logo row — fully responsive and component-based.
+Perfect for portfolios, landing pages, and UI demos.

+✨ #Features#

+Nav Bar with search bar and navigation links

-- 2×2 feature grid
+Hero Section with title, subtitle, and a simple 2×2 feature grid
-- Custom styling
-- Fully responsive

----

-### 🎨 Skill Cards
+Skill Cards with background images and centered info panels
-A grid of cards with:
-- Background image
-- Floating white info box
-- Student count
-- Title
-- Arrow link
-- 80% centered card info box

----

-### 📚 Course Carousel
+Course Carousel with sliding navigation and reusable components
-A horizontally sliding card system:
-- Arrows for navigation
-- Tabs (static for now, dynamic-ready)
-- Auto slicing (4 at a time)
-- Responsive layout
-- Reusable `<CourseCard />` component

----

-### 🌍 Trusted Companies
+Trusted Companies logo strip for brand credibility
-A clean, minimal logo section:
-- 8 company logos
-- Centered layout
-- Hover effects
-- Fully customizable